schranz-search/schranz-search/packages/seal-multi-adapter/README.md

 ## Usage

 It is mostly used in combination with the `ReadWriteAdapter` to still write into both indexes.

+The following code shows how to create an Engine using this Adapter:

 ```php
 <?php